 Monday is named so after the moon.
 This celestial body is filled with mystery and power that enriches life on earth, and thus, has fittingly been a popular subject of many works of art throughout the ages.

 Monday is a chance to start with a fresh slate.
-It is an opportunity to do better than you did the week before.
+It is an opportunity to do better than one did the week before.
 Set your intentions.
 Words are magic, and they become even more powerful if one acts on them.
 Make a conscious effort to think about what you would like to accomplish, and set your mind towards improving the start of your week.
+Here are some of the ways that I have done so:

 - Close your eyes and breathe deeply for one minute